-We have a very specific document that you fill in that allows us to structure each feedback or comment in a way that enables us to manage the feedback and manage your expectation of the timeline for the implementation of the feedback.
+We have a very specific document that you complete, allowing us to structure each feedback or comment in a way that enables us to manage the feedback and manage your expectation of the timeline for the implementation of the feedback.
 This document has to be sent to us via email.

 15. CAN I USE WHATSAPP TO COMMUNICATE WITH YOU?